Xolicle/Dashboard/README.md

 # Dashboard

-Odin Project to learn using grid
+Odin Project to learn grid
+the dashboard is not responsive